University of Wisconsin–Madison

-The Center for Demography and Ecology (CDE) at the University of Wisconsin-Madison is pleased to present the Visiting Scholar Program for U.S.-based scholars from underrepresented populations.
-The Visiting Scholars Program aims to enhance the research interests and resources available to population scholars from underrepresented groups, to foster interaction among a diverse set of scholars, and to broaden the corps of population researchers.
+The Center for Demography and Ecology (CDE) at the University of Wisconsin-Madison is pleased to present the Visiting Scholar Program.
+The Visiting Scholars Program aims to enhance the research interests and resources available to population scholars, to foster interaction among a heterogeneous set of scholars, and to broaden the corps of population researchers.

 Scholars will visit CDE in Madison, Wisconsin for one week in order to interact with its resident faculty, present a population-related research seminar of their choosing, participate in the CDE thematic working groups, draw on faculty support for the development of grant proposals, and become acquainted with staff and resources.
 Visiting scholars will be matched with a faculty host/mentor, who will coordinate interactions with the wide network of researchers on campus.